markbyrne2410/mongo-infra-docker-mark/README.md

 ![Ops Manager Example](ops-manager/docs/images/Example.png)

+### Clean Up

+If you want to remove all artifacts run `bash extras.sh` then select the `clean` option.

+**Note** This tries to clean up everything, even items you didn't setup this time, so you might see one or two errors, its normal.

 ## Hints and tips

 - Ops Manager needs 8G RAM to run reliably, an Agent 2.5G, so for Monitoring/Automation your looking at giving docker 10.5G